merovex-press/benwilson.io-old/content/books/postal-marine/03-gambit/index.md

 hook: Would you use your least effective agent on a critical mission?
 When Jonaldy Ammonett is its last choice, that's just what the Dekumo does.
 series:
   - Postal Marines
-summary: "Sometimes your only option is the worst one.
-During the crucial moment of the Imperial Election, a clandestine organization gives operative Jonaldy Ammonett an assignment that will restore the balance of power.
-Problem?
-He has failed every operation so far.
-He partners with Bophendze in what becomes a suicide mission.
-Can Jonaldy succeed for once in his life?"
+summary: "In a high-stakes game of power and strategy, failure is not an option.
+During the critical Imperial Election, a covert group entrusts agent Jonaldy Ammonett with a mission that could tip the balance of power in their favor.
+The catch?
+His track record is a string of botched operations.
+Teamed up with the equally inexperienced Postal Marine, Danel Bophendze, they embark on a suicide mission that will test their combat skills and endurance.
+Can Jonaldy finally achieve a hard-won victory and rise to the challenge?"
 date: 2021-04-12T06:58:06+05:00
 cta:
   kindle: "https://amzn.to/3IcJGc3"